Ontario tries to fight court ruling striking down new teachers' mandatory math test

 The court said there were significant disparities in success rates of standardized testing based on race.

-But the government is now arguing that the court made legal errors in that decision, including using too low of a threshold to determine discrimination, given that there was only one administration of the test.
+But the government is now suggesting that the court made legal errors in that decision, including using too low of a threshold to determine discrimination, given that the test was only administered once -- for the first time last year.

-The government is seeking leave to have the Court of Appeal for Ontario hear the case.
+The ruling is also a "clear departure" from the charter principle that a "high degree of deference is owed to government in addressing complex social issues with many potential solutions," government lawyers wrote in a notice of motion seeking leave to have the Court of Appeal for Ontario hear the case.

+"These developments in the law have implications beyond the parties, including other self-regulated professions with certification exams or requirements for entry into the profession," the government lawyers wrote.

+"It is in the public interest to ensure the constitutionality of the MPT, given its purpose to ensure that children, including those from equity-seeking groups, have teachers who have demonstrated competence in the mathematics curriculum."

+The (government) cannot discharge its burden by imposing an option which breaches equality rights, and then make some effort to mitigate the negative effects, if options are available that would not breach equality rights in the first place," the Divisional Court said.

+The court suggested the government could have instead required a minimum number of hours of math instruction or a math course in Bachelors of Education programs, required an undergraduate math course as an admissions requirement to those programs, or simply waited to see the effects of the rest of its math strategy.

-Premier Doug Ford's government introduced the test as part of an effort to improve students' scores on standardized math tests.
+Premier Doug Ford's government introduced the test as part of an effort -- including a new curriculum -- to improve students' scores on standardized math tests.

+Teachers' unions objected to the test being applied broadly to all teachers, questioning why a kindergarten teacher needed to be tested on secondary school math concepts or why an art teacher needed to pass a math test.

+This report by The Canadian Press was first published Jan.
+14, 2022.